-Enforcement of a payment judgment first requires that the creditor obtains an enforceable copy of the judgment.
-For this, a court certificate of enforceability has to be added to the title, cf Sections 724 and 725 of the ZPO.
-The creditor can obtain this court certificate from the court that has rendered the decision after the debtor has not complied with the judgment within the performance period and no further appeal is possible, so that the title therefore has become final and binding between the parties.
+Enforcement of a payment judgment requires the creditor to obtain an enforceable copy of the judgment.
+For this, a court certificate of enforceability must be added to the title, cf Sections 724 and 725 of the ZPO.
+The creditor can obtain this court certificate from the court that rendered the decision after the debtor has not complied with the judgment within the performance period and no further appeal is possible so that the title becomes final and binding between the parties.

-This enforceable title must then be brought to the debtor's attention, cf Section 750 of the ZPO.
-Whether the creditor has to arrange for service himself or herself or whether this is arranged ex officio depends on the nature of the previous proceedings.
-If the creditor is responsible for service, he or she must contact the competent body for this purpose or can arrange for service by a lawyer if the other party is represented by a lawyer.
+This enforceable title must be brought to the debtor's attention, cf Section 750 of the ZPO.
+Whether the creditor has to arrange for service themselves or this is arranged ex officio depends on the nature of the previous proceedings.
+If the creditor is responsible for service, they must contact the competent body for this purpose or can arrange for service by a lawyer if a lawyer represents the other party.